labex-labs/open-source-labs/python/python-mastery/lab-ex1-4-exception-handling/en/step2.md

     print(f"An error occurred: {e}")
 ```

 When Python executes the code in the `try` block, if an exception occurs, the execution immediately jumps to the matching `except` block.
+The `ExceptionType` in the `except` block specifies the type of exception that we want to handle.
+The variable `e` contains information about the exception, such as the error message.

 ## Modifying the Function with Exception Handling

-Let's update our `pcost.py` file to handle errors in the data:
+Let's update our `pcost.py` file to handle errors in the data.
+We'll use the `try` and `except` blocks to skip the lines with bad data and show a warning message.

 ```python
 def portfolio_cost(filename):